JohN100x1/IsekaiMod/README.md

 		- Has the `True Smite` ability (smite any alignment).
 		- Uses charisma for damage and attack rolls.
 	- `Villain` (Isekai Protagonist Archetype)
+		- Has Study target.
-		- Has study target feature.
+		- Has Much more Overpowered Abilities.
 		- Intelligence based caster that memorizes spells like an arcanist.
 - New Features
 	- `Exceptional feats`: Strong feats that can be chosen in place of a feat/bonus feat.